DWallace0/NHANES_RAR_across_lifecourse/README.md

 - “actdata2” files = the results after filtering the “acceldata” file through accelmissing to create a missing flag matrix and provide some information on amount missingness; data filtered for quality / number of valid days.
 This is the file used for imputation.

-- “sensitivity_IDs” file = subset of IDs using more stringent criteria where valid day defined as at least 20 hours of wearing and 6+ valid days (compared to the original valid day defined as 16 hours of wearing and 4+ valid days)
+- “sensitivity_IDs” file = subset of IDs using more stringent criteria where valid day defined as at least 20 hours of wearing and 6+ valid days

 - “accelimp” file = the imputed datasets after running accelmissing; these data will be fed into nparact to derive the RAR metrics